 Don’t let Facebook posts ruin family events.
-Don’t miss an important gathering because of a streaming session.
+Don’t miss a gathering because of a streaming session.
 And finally, don’t tarnish your business’ reputation with click-baiting.

 In short, technology should not come before people and personal values.

-3. Technology should not be a source of kudos
+3. Technology should not be a source of ego-boosting

 Technology should make your life better without becoming your sole source of appreciation.

 Your appreciation in life should come from friends, family, and acquaintances, not just virtual connections.